 To set restrictions on the content of the iframe, we use the Sandbox

 attribute.
-As mentioned earlier in the tutorial, we can’t control the content sent from an external source, however, we can restrict what we accept in the iframe using Sandbox
+As mentioned earlier in this tutorial, we can’t control the content sent from an external source, but we can restrict what we accept in the iframe using Sandbox

 .
 To apply all restrictions, leave the value of the attribute empty.
 Or, you can add flags to relax the restrictions.